jplemoussu/quickbooks-v3api-samples/README.md

 # Sample QuickBooks API requests and responses

-From production environment with dummy Australian data
+All requests taken from production APIs with dummy Australian data